-Reader in English Literature and Director of Graduate Research
+Reader in English Literature and MA English Literature Course Director

 Dr Anthony Howe is Reader in English Literature and Director of Graduate Research in the School of English at Birmingham City University.
 Originally from the North East of England, he studied at Liverpool (BA; MA) before taking a PhD at Cambridge.
 Prior to his current post he taught at the Universities of Cambridge and Oxford.
 He is a Senior Fellow of the HEA.

 Dr Howe’s major research concern is in the field of English Romantic period poetry, especially Byron and Shelley.

 His first monograph, Byron and the Forms of Thought (Liverpool, 2013) has been described in the BARS Review as a ‘fine new study’, ‘well-written’, ‘full of insights’, and ‘combining a strong awareness of Byron’s various intellectual engagements with consistently persuasive interpretations of the poetry’.
 The Byron Journal writes that:

 ‘Howe’s work represents a promising turn in Byron studies.
 As we seek to explain and justify the role of literary studies and single-author studies in particular, texts like this one come to our aid ...
 One can hope that the conversations Howe begins in this book – on text, form, language, and politics – come to dominate Byron studies in the coming years’.